FAQ - Frequently Asked Questions

 Price stabilityFerrite magnets are less subject to price fluctuations than neodymium magnets because their production does not require rare earth metals.

-Temperature resistanceFerrite magnets can be used at temperatures between -40 ░C and 250 ░C, while most neodymium magnets lose their magnetisation permanently at a temperature of 80 ░C. However, temperatures under -40 ░C are no problem for neodymium magnets.
+Temperature resistanceFerrite magnets can be used at temperatures between -40 °C and 250 °C, while most neodymium magnets will permanently lose their magnetisation starting at 80 °C. However, temperatures below -40 °C are no problem for neodymium magnets.

-Outdoor useFerrite magnets are chemical and rust resistant, while neodymium magnets are not suitable for outdoor use (except for rubberised Nd magnets).
+Outdoor useFerrite magnets are chemical and rust resistant, while neodymium magnets are not suitable for outdoor use (except for rubber coated neodymium magnets).

 BrittlenessFerrite magnets can break into pieces when you repeatedly put a strain on them.
 Neodymium magnets are very brittle and crack easily, which can lead to injuries of user or bystanders.